sexyseunghwan/sexyseunghwan/README.md

 <br>

 -  :baby:   Junior Database developer
--  💻   usually using Java and MSSQL language for programmming
+-  💻   usually using Java and SQLServer language for programmming

 <br>
 <br>